 You've already learned about me and my work from a friend, by discovering this website, or through conversation at a gallery or exhibition.
 Now it's time to take an hour or so to dive into the details of your project.
 This is where I learn the specifics of what you are looking for and it gives you a chance to learn details of how I will go about designing and making it for you.
 It's best if we can meet in person.
 If not, we'll figure something out... phone... email... even a Google Hangout isn't out of the question.

 Here we get a little more serious.
 To begin the design, I will need to receive payment of a preliminary design fee of about $200; occasionally more, depending upon the scope of the project.
 I'll head back to my studio, ponder everything shared and incorporate that into a preliminary design solution.
 When we sit down again to review the design, you can expect a rousing discussion leading to some improvements that we are both excited about.
 Then, it's back to the studio again to work-up the new ideas.
 Remember, this is an iterative process that allows you to be involved as often or as seldom as you like.
 The final design is prepared along with a quoted price that I present to you for your approval.

 Well, that's basically how it works.
-If you've read this far, you probably have some ideas on your mind, so please click on the button below and tell me about your next project!
+If you've read this far, you probably have some ideas on your mind, so please click on the button below to tell me about your next project.